Unit 5: Telemedicine Services

 Well360 Virtual Health provides national coverage by certified providers via real-time interactive video and audio telecommunications technology.
 If members use Well360 Virtual Health for any of the following treatments, member cost sharing applies and can vary in the form of a copay or subject to network deductible and/or coinsurance as per their benefits:

-• See member's Telemedicine Service benefit.
+• See member's On-Demand Telemedicine Service benefit.

 • See member’s Outpatient Mental Health benefit.